dsl-logo

 Choose the right home loan features for your needs

 Choose a variable loan with features that will help you save interest on your home loan and pay it off faster.
-Look for an offset account, additional repayments option, and redraw facility to start with.
+Look for a home loan with offset account, additional repayments option, and redraw facility to start with.
 These are the most commonly-used features, according to Mansour.
 Remember, some home loan features come with fees.
 Make sure to weigh up fees against the benefits the feature provides.

 Home loans guides & resources